cern-eos/eos/doc/diopside/manual/using.rst

 Relabeling a package
 """"""""""""""""""""

-If a SquashFS package and/or package files has been moved around in the namespace e.g. by doing this ...
+If a SquashFS package and/or package files has been moved around in the namespace e.g. by doing this:

 .. code-block:: bash

    [root@dev ]# eos mv /eos/dev/squash/ /eos/dev/newsquash/

-the package links are broken.
-In this case one has to relabel the package doing:
+then the package links are broken.
+In this case one has to relabel the package:

 .. code-block:: bash